Jörgenberg Castle: History

 Beginning around 1351 the Rhäzüns family rebuilt the burned tower and added a palas to the north-west corner.
 In 1378 they bought the nearby Herrschaft of Grünenfels and combined the two into the Herrschaft of Jörgenberg.
 They appointed vogts to administer the herrschaft for the following century.
 In 1458 Jörgenberg passed to the Counts von Zollern.
 The local farmers and villagers disliked the foreign Swabian Zollerns and refused to pay them homage and often rose up in rebellion.
 A little over a decade later, in 1472, the Zollerns got rid of the troublesome province by selling it to the Abbot of Disentis Abbey.
 Under the abbot the castle remained the administrative and judicial center of the herrschaft.
 A pair of stone gallows pillars were built near the castle for executions.
-In 1539 the Protestant Reformation swept through the area, eliminating much of the Abbey's secular and judicial power and forcing the Abbey to sell Jörgenberg to Mathias Rung von Waltersburg.
+In 1539 the Protestant Reformation swept through the area, eliminating much of the Abbey's secular and judicial power and forcing the Abbey to sell Jörgenberg to Mathias de Rungs von Waltersburg.
 At that time the castle and church were still in good condition.
-In 1580 Mathias Rung sold the castle to L. Gandreya, whose family held it for more than a century.
+In 1580 Mathias de Rungs sold the castle to L. Gandreya, whose family held it for more than a century.

 During the 17th century it was abandoned and began to fall into ruin.
 In 1705 the Gandreyas sold the ruins to the municipality.
 In 1734 the Abbot of Disentis surrendered all his rights to Waltensburg, but retained the title of Lord of Jörgenberg.

 In 1931-32 the castle ruins were excavated, cleaned and reinforced.
 It was repaired again in 1998–2001.